dkris/krowoc/KROWOC_PLAN.md

 #### 1. Project Goals
 - Develop a user-friendly web application for creating, organizing, and executing prompts.
-- Integrate with multiple LLM providers (OpenAI, Anthropic Claude, Google Gemini) via the `aisuite` library.
+- Integrate with multiple LLM providers (OpenAI, Anthropic Claude, Google Gemini) via the `langchain` library.
 - Enable users to bring their own API keys for LLM providers.
 - Provide a landing page dashboard with key usage metrics.
 - Implement a browser extension for easy prompt capture.